Our History

 Rest Haven Preventorium

-Rest Haven Children’s Health Fund (Rest Haven) got its beginnings in 1909 in San Diego, CA, largely through the efforts of Mrs. Florence “Ma” Mead for the purpose of treating people with tuberculosis and was initially known as the Society for the Study and Prevention of Tuberculosis.
-The Society incorporated in 1910 and in 1920 became a “Preventorium”, a convalescent facility devoted to the welfare of children with or exposed to tuberculosis and its legal name became Rest Haven Preventorium for Children.
+Children’s Health Foundation (formerly Rest Haven Children’s Health Fund) got its beginnings in 1909 in San Diego largely through the efforts of Mrs. Florence “Ma” Mead for the purpose of treating people with tuberculosis and was initially known as the Society for the Study and Prevention of Tuberculosis.
+The Society incorporated in 1910 and in 1920 became a “Preventorium,” a convalescent facility devoted to the welfare of children with or exposed to tuberculosis and its legal name became Rest Haven Preventorium for Children.
 When the preventorium was no longer needed due to the tuberculosis epidemic dramatically improving, the preventorium was closed.

 Girls at Rest Haven Preventorium